usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 #### 2.6.3.
 SP 800-63-3

 NIST SP 800-63-3 is a substantial update and restructuring of SP 800-63-2.
-800-63-3 introduces individual components of digital authentication assurance - AAL, IAL, and FAL - to support the growing need for independent treatment of authentication strength and confidence in an individuals claimed identity (for example, in strong pseudonymous authentication).
+800-63-3 introduces individual components of digital authentication assurance - AAL, IAL, and FAL - to support the growing need for independent treatment of authentication strength and confidence in an individual's claimed identity (for example, in strong pseudonymous authentication).
 A risk assessment methodology and its application to IAL, AAL, and FAL has been included in this guideline.
 It also moves the whole of digital identity guidance covered under 800-63 from a single document describing authentication to a suite of four documents, of which SP 800-63-3 is the top-level document.

 Other areas updated in 800-63-3 include: